GitHawkApp/GitHawk/Pods/Target Support Files/Pods-FreetimeTests/Pods-FreetimeTests-acknowledgements.markdown

 (INCLUDING NEGLIGENCE OR OTHERWISE) ARISING IN ANY WAY OUT OF THE USE OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.

+## Fabric

+Fabric: Copyright 2017 Google, Inc. All Rights Reserved.
+Use of this software is subject to the terms and conditions of the Fabric Software and Services Agreement located at https://fabric.io/terms.
+OSS: http://get.fabric.io/terms/opensource.txt

 ## HTMLString